OpenStickCommunity/GP2040-CE/docs/development.md

 Most of this will be parroting the above linked PDF from the Raspberry Pi Foundation.

+If you are very new to GP2040-CE development and working on a Windows machine, you can refer to the 'Windows Setup Guide For Dummies' section in this page.
+It's a bit more comprehensive and uses the Raspberry Pi Pico SDK installer, which makes everything a tad bit easier.

 ### Windows Setup

 1. Install the latest ARM GNU Toolchain